‘A fire they poured petrol on’: PM and Patel condemned over football racism ‘hypocrisy’

 “And it’s actually promoted by the prime minister, who called Muslim women letterboxes, said they look like letterboxes.”

-The Conservatives “need to think about our role in feeding this culture in our country”, she told the prime minister and home secretary.
+Baroness Warsi said the Conservatives “need to think about our role in feeding this culture in our country”, she told the prime minister and home secretary.

-“If we “whistle” & the ”dog” reacts we can’t be shocked if it barks & bites,” Baroness Warsi tweeted.
+“If we “whistle” & the ”dog” reacts we can’t be shocked if it barks & bites,” she tweeted.

 “It’s time to stop the culture wars that are feeding division.
 Dog whistles win votes but destroy nations.”